Enecs/Plec/README.md

 A bad implementation of a Discord OAuth Bot to keep people in a Discord server.

+## Note

+This is meant for education purposes only!
+I am not responsible with what you do with this repository.

 ## Installation

 1. Clone the repository (`git clone https://github.com/DanPlayz0/Plec.git`)